 Wildlife.
 Not Entertainers

-Not only are these stereotypical behaviors not seen in wild animals, the tricks animals in captivity are forced to perform are completely unnatural to them.
-Elephants don’t walk tight ropes in the wild.
+Not only are these behaviors not seen in wild animals, the tricks animals in captivity are forced to perform are completely unnatural and unacceptable.
+Elephants don’t walk tight ropes.
 Bears don’t dance.
-Dolphins don’t tail walk.
+And dolphins don’t jump through hoops.

-Tiger and lion cubs are taken from their mothers (sometimes at just a month old) and are constantly chained or left in small, barren cages for tourists to handle and hug for selfies.
-Some big cat facilities drug the animals when they get older so tourists can snap the perfect selfie.
-When captive-bred lions grow too old for tourists to hug and hold but are still young, the animals are sometimes viciously retrained for “walk with lions” experiences.
+Tiger and lion cubs are taken from their mothers (sometimes at only one month old) and are chained to or left in small, barren cages for tourists to handle and hug for selfies.
+Some big cat facilities drug the animals when they get older to force them to cooperate.
 When they become unmanageable, they are abandoned or discarded at roadside zoos.

-Horrific training techniques ensure the animals are submissive enough to perform tricks, spend their long lives chained, and continuously give rides to paying tourists.
-Bullhooks (sharp training tools used to hit or stab elephants) remind the elephants of their abusive training and human dominance.
+Elephants are taken from their mothers as babies, beaten, and subjected to ongoing physical and psychological abuse during training otherwise known as “the crush.”
+Horrific training techniques ensure the animals are submissive enough to perform tricks, spend their long lives chained, and give rides to paying tourists.

 What you can do

-To get involved with World Animal Protection’s campaigns and speak up for animals abused in the entertainment industry, click here.
+To get involved with World Animal Protection’s campaigns and speak up for animals abused by the entertainment industry, click here.